PWhiddy/PokemonRedExperiments/README.md

 Follow this [guide to install pytorch with ROCm support](https://rocm.docs.amd.com/projects/radeon/en/latest/docs/install/wsl/howto_wsl.html)

 ### Linux / MacOS

+V2 is now reccomended over the original version.
+You may follow all steps below but replace `baselines` with `v2`.

 1. Copy your legally obtained Pokemon Red ROM into the base directory.
 You can find this using google, it should be 1MB.
 Rename it to `PokemonRed.gb` if it is not already.
 The sha1 sum should be `ea9bcae617fdf159b045185467ae58b2e4a48b9a`, which you can verify by running `shasum PokemonRed.gb`.
 2. Move into the `baselines/` directory:
  ```cd baselines```